 Hendrix has the highest retention rates of any college in Arkansas and has a graduation rate that is 23 percent higher than the national average.

-To apply, students should fill out the linked information form below.
-Evaluation the scholarship applications will start March 9th.
+To apply, students should fill out the application form below by February 1st.

 We will contact you directly about setting up an opportunity to visit campus and speak with you further about the selection process.